frank-nankivell/frank-nankivell/README.md

 Some things about me below...

 ## 👽 I’m interested in Microservice architectures, blockchain development and any project with a socially responsible focus
-## 🌴 I’m always learning, and at the moment my focuses are on GoLang and sharpening my NodeJs skills
+## 🌴 I’m always learning, and at the moment my focuses are on continually sharpening my NodeJs skills
 ## 💞️ I’m looking to collaborate on interesting Blockchain projects, innovative Open Source software and supporting socially responsible organisations getting off the groun
 ## 📫 If you are intereted in chatting - its probably best to go through my linkedIn - check it here https://www.linkedin.com/in/frank-nankivell-376079101/